TEXEM UK warns of emerging cyber-security threats in Nigeria

 “Importantly, this programme aligns with the strategic intent of all Nigerian organisations’ goal of consistently achieving profitable growth.

-“It would enhance all organisations’ ability to turn challenges into opportunities,” the statement
+“It would enhance all organisations’ ability to turn challenges into opportunities,” the statement announced.

+A renowned faculty expected to deliver the two-day programme is Prof. Rodria Laline, the Founding Director of the Harvard University Maximise Your Board’s Potential Programme.

+Laline is also a former Visiting Professor Of Insead, IMD and IESE and the Co-Founder of Global Chipcard Alliance (the company that creates chips for ATM cards).